nathan-a-macleod/pyAsciiTermGraphics/README.md

 This is a small library for creating ASCII graphics in the terminal with Python!

 ## Usage & Installation:
-To install this, you must first have Python 3 installed.
-I won't go over this in any detail because there are loads tutorials on the internet.

 Once Python 3 is installed on your system, you need to clone the repository.
-Then, you can run the example file (main.py) with python3.

-Hopefully the example file will have enough details for you to get started.
-If you want to make another file, you need to include the pyAsciiTermGraphics.py file for it to work.

-## Contributing
+Then in the repositories folder, create a new file - in the file put the following lines of code (From main.py):
+`
+from pyAsciiTermGraphics import *

+printText("Normal Text Outlined", 1, True)
+printText("Normal Text", 1, False) # (1 and False are default values so you don't have to put them in in this case - I just included them for demonstration purposes) print() printText("Medium Text Outlined", 2, True) printText("Medium Text", 2, False) print() printText("Large Text Outlined", 3, True) printText("Large Text", 3, False)

+mainScene = scene(30, 15)
+mainScene.resetCanvas()
+mainScene.drawLine((3, 0), (25, 14), "=")
+mainScene.drawPixel(29, 14, "#")
+mainScene.printCanvas()

+printText("Do you like the program?", 3, False) print()

+input("Press enter to clear the screen: ") clearConsole()
+`
+If you get no errors, you should be good to go - just have a look at the main.py file to work out how to use the library - it should have enough information.

-It would be great if you could contribute to this project - just fork it, clone it, change it, and send a pull request!
+If you get any errors, bugs, or have any ideas for new features, please feel free to either create a Github issue or contribute to this project - just fork it, clone it, change it, and send a pull request!